basho/basho_docs/content/riak/kv/2.1.3/learn/concepts/buckets.md

 ## Fetching Bucket Properties

-If you'd like to see how a particular bucket has been configured, you can do so using our official client libraries or through Riak's [[HTTP API]].
+If you'd like to see how a particular bucket has been configured, you can do so using our official client libraries or through Riak's [HTTP API][dev api http].
 The following would fetch the properties for the bucket `animals` if that bucket had a default configuration, i.e. the `default` bucket type: